Skip to content

 Is it sensible to take out a credit card or a loan to pay off my overdraft?

-Taking out a credit card or loan to pay off your overdraft could be a sensible financial step if it means you pay back less overall.
+Taking out a credit card or a loan can be a sensible move if it means you'll be paying less in the long run.

 Can I still switch current accounts if I am in my overdraft?